LiamDrans/Problem_Solving_Algoritms/README.md

 A custom implementation of the json.dumps() function.
 This function recursively traverses the structure of the input data to serialize the object into a JSON-formatted string, handling all the different data types;

-Dictionaries - interate through key-value pairs and recursively call json_dumps on the value; \n Lists and Tuples -  iterate through elements and recursively call json_dumps on each element; and \n Strings, Integers, Floats, Booleans, and None - convert these directly into their JSON string representations.
+Dictionaries - interate through key-value pairs and recursively call json_dumps on the value; <br />
+Lists and Tuples -  iterate through elements and recursively call json_dumps on each element; and <br />
+Strings, Integers, Floats, Booleans, and None - convert these directly into their JSON string representations.

 The "seperators" functionality has also been implemented into json_dumps i.e. json_dumps({"one": 1, "two": 2, "three": 3}, separators=('+','-')) == '{"one"-1+"two"-2+"three"-3}'